 The track is topped by ancient oaks and chestnut trees, and there is a primitive cemetery ahead, “campo de mámoas in Coto Mamuela”.

 Just a little further you’ll find Lalín.
-This town is known as the Km.
-0 of Galicia region, because it’s the geographical centre of the Community.
+This town is known as the Km.0 of Galicia region, because it’s the geographical centre of the Community.
 Furthermore, the “Cocido” it’s very typical here, a meal consisting on boiled turnip greens, cabbage or kale, several cuts of pork meat (like spicy pork sausage, ears or salted tail), chickpeas, beans, potatoes and so on.
+At Galiwonders, we strongly recommend you to try it!
 In fact, the pork on this area is so famous that there is even a pork sculpture in the centre of the town.
+Don’t miss this post about the food along the Camino de Santiago!

 Besides the great food you may find in Lalín, you can also visit Pazo de Liñares, an ancestral home that dates back to the 17th century, listed as a Site of Cultural Interest in 2009.